neuralmagic/sparseml/integrations/yolact/README.md

 The export process is modified such that the quantized and pruned models are corrected and folded properly.

-For example, the following command can be run from within the neuralmagic's yolact repository folder to export a trained/sparsified model's checkpoint:
+For example, the following command can be run from within the Neural Magic's yolact repository folder to export a trained/sparsified model's checkpoint:
 ```bash
 python export.py --checkpoint ./quantized-yolact/yolact_darknet53_0_10.pth \